 Total eligibility is as follows:

-- Lodging and other expenses: Successful applicants are eligible for funding for lodging and other expenses up to the rate of $150/night up to 5 nights.
+• Lodging and other expenses: Successful applicants are eligible for funding for lodging and other expenses up to the rate of $175/night up to 5 nights.
+You are only eligible for lodging costs during the dates of your Princeternship; the number of lodging nights per site are fixed in advance.